Shailesh93602/collaborative_code_platform_next/docs/api-documentation.md

   }
   \`\`\`

-## Rate Limiting

-API requests are rate limited to 100 requests per minute per API key.
-If you exceed this limit, you'll receive a 429 Too Many Requests response.

 ## Errors

 The API uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: